 The Fellowship is a stipend that aims to cover the living expenses of the Fellow for the Fellowship year.

-An amount up to $30,000 will be available to each Fellow to cover expenditure associated with the Fellowship such as renting an office space, travel, convening, or purchasing of external expertise.
+An amount up to $40,000 will be available to each Fellow to cover expenditure associated with the Fellowship such as renting an office space (excluding existing spaces such as home office or if the Fellow is already renting an office or similar space), travel, convening, or purchasing of external expertise.
+We will not generally support professional development unless it will materially affect the development of the Fellow’s project.
 Applicants invited to prepare a detailed application will be asked to include an estimated project budget.

 What is the deadline for Expressions of Interest?

-Expressions of Interest for the Kenneth Myer Innovation Fellowships 2021 have closed.
+Expressions of interest have closed for the 2024 Kenneth Myer Innovation Fellowships program.

 What is the expected output of the Fellowship?